- FT: Northampton 24-30 Leicester

 Have those play-off spots now been just about decided?

-I just caught the ball and ran!
-But seriously, it means a lot to us and it means a lot to the fans to win here.
+- Quote Message: I just caught the ball and ran!
+But seriously, it means a lot to us and it means a lot to the fans to win here. from Harry Thacker Leicester Tigers hooker on his first-half try on BT Sport

-That was a long last 20 minutes.
+- Quote Message: That was a long last 20 minutes.
 But credit to the lads, we knew we needed to come here and cement our place in the top four and we've managed to do that.
-To dog out a win like that against a good Saints team is credit to the boys.
+To dog out a win like that against a good Saints team is credit to the boys. from Harry Thacker Leicester Tigers hooker on BT Sport

 But, having switched the ball from left to right, Northampton run out of room and Leicester are celebrating.